 Keihan Kyobashi Station

 Kyobashi is a large commercial and entertainment district in Osaka city, packed with bars and restaurants.
-There are actually three stations here, so it is an important transfer point between the Keihan Main Line, and several lines runs by JR West (the Osaka Loop Line, the JR Tozai Line, the Katamachi Line) and by Osaka Municipal Subway (the Nagahori Tsurumi-ryokuchi Line).
+There are actually three stations here, so it is an important transfer point between the Keihan Main Line, several JR West lines including the Osaka Loop Line, the JR Tozai Line and the JR Gakkentoshi Line, also known as the Katamachi Line, and the Osaka Metro Nagahori Tsurumi-ryokuchi Line.
 Keihan Kyobashi Station is also a transfer point between the Keihan Main Line and the Nakanoshima Line.

 Hirakata Koen Station

-This station is a three minute walk from Hirakata Park, a popular location for families with children.
+This station is a three-minute walk from Hirakata Park, a popular location for families with children.
 “Hirapa” as it is affectionately known, dates from 1910 and is Japan’s oldest amusement park.
-It is especially popular in the summer for its pool, and in the winter for its ice rink.
+It is especially popular for its seasonal summer pool and winter ice rink.

 Yodo Station